 He was a key figure in the early development of several forms which were to mature later in the Baroque era, such as the cantata, the aria, the sonatas da chiesa and da camera, variations on a ground bass, and the sinfonia.

-In sacred music Merula followed the lead of Monteverdi, and often used the techniques of the elder composer; however he also did some new things, such as writing motets for solo voice accompanied by strings.
-His publications of 1639, 1640, and 1652 include masses which are written using ostinato basses, including the Ruggiero and the Romanesca.
+In sacred music Merula followed the lead of Monteverdi, and often used the techniques of the elder composer; however, he also did some new things, such as writing motets for solo voice accompanied by strings.
+His publications of 1639, 1640, and 1652 include masses that are written using ostinato basses, including the Ruggiero and the Romanesca.
 Some of his music is reminiscent of the concertato style of Giovanni Gabrieli, and a modern sense of tonality prevails throughout.

 Merula’s secular music includes solo madrigals with instrumental accompaniment, sometimes using the Monteverdian stile concitato tremolo effect, and in formal design prefiguring the later Baroque cantata with its division into aria and recitative.
 He wrote one opera, La finta savia, produced in 1643, and based on a libretto by Giulio Strozzi.
 Among his instrumental music are numerous ensemble canzonas, whose sectional structure looks ahead to the sonata da chiesa, and his writing for strings -especially the violin- is exceptionally idiomatic, also looking ahead to the highly developed writing of the late Baroque.